Mogtaba-Alim/labgpt/data_generation/README.md

 - `--no_negatives`: Disable negative example generation
 - `--no_critic`: Disable quality filtering
 - `--no_dedup`: Disable deduplication
+- `--clear_checkpoints`: Delete existing checkpoints and start fresh (use when changing parameters)
 - `--log_level`: Logging level (DEBUG, INFO, WARNING, ERROR)

+## Checkpoint System

+The pipeline automatically saves progress after each repository and paper processing:

+- **Auto-Resume**: By default, the pipeline resumes from existing checkpoints if interrupted
+- **Per-Repository Saves**: Each repository is saved immediately after processing
+- **Fault Tolerance**: Prevents data loss during long-running multi-repository processing
+- **Fresh Start**: Use `--clear_checkpoints` when changing parameters like `--max_symbols`

+Checkpoints are stored in `output_dir/checkpoints/` and loaded automatically on restart.

 ## Architecture